-- On November 4th, 2016, I was invited to attend the Conference by the Pontifical Lateran University on “Core Values - The Transmission of Values in Digital Age”.
+On November 4th, 2016, I was invited to attend the Conference by the Pontifical Lateran University on “Core Values - The Transmission of Values in Digital Age”.
 I was very happy to go, because I’ve been studying the relations between Catholicism and (open) digital technologies for more than ten years now (see links below).
 I have listed in a separate post the most interesting things I was happy to hear at the Core Values conference.
 Here, instead, I’d like to mention, and explain, the things that I did not find in the event.

-- A few days ago I summarized the most questionable or uncertain points of the software odissey of the City of Pesaro, saying that I’d also post questions and consequences, both for the City and Open Source advocates, not mentioned yet in this story.
+A few days ago I summarized the most questionable or uncertain points of the software odissey of the City of Pesaro, saying that I’d also post questions and consequences, both for the City and Open Source advocates, not mentioned yet in this story.
 For Pesaro, the road forward has little or nothing to do with the initial topic, that is Open Source Software in Public Administration.
 The advocates, instead, should rethink some of their strategies.
 Let’s start from Pesaro, but what follows applies to practically every city.